jeherve/posts-on-this-day/readme.txt

 This widget, just like Google Photos does, will give you a list of posts that were published at around this time (within a week) in the past years.
 You can choose:
 - how many years back it should go.
 - how many posts should be displayed at maximum.
+- what post types to pick old posts from.
 - whether you'd like to display thumbnails for those posts.
 - whether you'd like to group your posts by year.